SowmyaLogaswamy/Angular2-Keg-Tracker/README.md

     <li [class]="priceColor(currentKeg)" *ngFor="let currentKeg of childKegList">{{currentKeg.name}} <button (click)="editButtonHasBeenClicked(currentKeg)">Edit!</button></li>
   </ul>
 ```
-* In the keg list component add the hard-coded new kegs and the priceColor method:
+* In the keg list component add the hard-coded new kegs and the priceColor method.
+Be sure to add Keg objects now to populate list:
 ```
   kegs: Keg[] = [
     \\add new Keg objects according to the constructor